Doing Legal Research on Your Own

 Doing legal research on your own can be an intimidating and confusing task, especially with the added stressors brought on by related legal issues.
 Though daunting, it is possible to do independent legal research and find accurate information on whatever your topic may be.
 This article contains a step-by-step guide that is aimed to help you conduct this research in a manner that is efficient, organized, and correct.
-If you have any more questions, you can contact Carson Patents for more information.
+If you have any more questions, you can contact us for more information.

 It is important to note that this article is not aimed toward any specific avenue of legal research, nor does it advise that you take legal action without representation.
 Rather this article is a step by step guide to legal research.
 It aims to help guide your personal legal inquiries so that you can be informed.
 For the purposes of this article, we will be using intellectual property as an example – but this does not mean that your search has to be related to use the tips found in this article.

-How to do Independent Legal Research on your own: A Step-By-Step Guide to legal research
+How to do Independent Legal Research on Your Own: A Step-By-Step Guide to Legal Research

 A step-by-step guide for conducting legal and law-related research at any level.
 This guide is designed to help people organize their legal research and navigate the available resources on their subject matter to produce the best results on their own.
 You can also refer to our article on finding and organizing legal research.
 If your research is to find out if your invention is patentable please check out our article on how to do a prior art search.